bao2702-Qb/Virtual-Mouse-Video-Controller/CONTRIBUTING.md

-# Contributing to Virtual Mouse with Video Control
+# Contributing to Virtual Mouse + Video Controller Project

 Thank you for your interest in contributing to this project!
 This document provides guidelines and information for contributors.